markfyoung0711/buckstop-refinery/README.md

 when something is failed and needs investigation.
 If a Check step failure is deemed to be acceptable, then the House step can be run by clicking on the pipeline step in the GUI and instructing the GUI to Run the step.
+-->

+## Setting up Batch Pipelines for Warehouses
+In practice a firms data is composed of several interdependent warehouse master objects that are related by keys.

+The management of a single warehouse master is the job of a single pipeline process as defined above.
+Pipelines are sequenced together in dependency order so that a master (e.g. customer) that is required by another master (e.g. order) is refreshed first and then results in the refreshing of any dependent master.

+## Setting up OLTP Pipelines for Warehouses
+OLTP updates are handled by a realtime pipeline that is started when changes to the source data are detected.
+A realtime pipeline still goes through the same steps as mentioned above, except the Acquire step is not needed as that is provided via a GUI or transactional updates to the source in question.

+## Preparing for a Data Warehouse Project
+These are the typical steps involved in creating a data warehouse from Source data.

+1. Model Source Data
+* Understand what data is needed from Source
+* Obtain pre-existing models
+* Work with data owner to identify objects, keys, relationships, sizes, frequencies
+1. Create Acquire Code
+* Identify origin of Source data, e.g. web-scrape, SQL Table(s), flat file, http, ftp, RPC, REST API
+* Customize Source classes
+1. Create Stage Code
+* Define firm warehouse field names for Source
+* Define transformations for Source
+* Create CRUD Code for Source
+1. Create Check Tests
+* Define critical and warning checks
+* Define completeness checks
+* Define integrity checks
+1. Create Export Rules
+* Map Master to Warehouse physical layer, e.g. master object maps into Snowflake table
+1. Create Pipeline Schedule
+* Using the plug-in, create schedules for acquire, stage, check, house